 Nonetheless, when it comes to luxury brands it is the original target audience of affluent customers that elevates a relatively unknown name to lofty new heights and this should not be underestimated for any new start-up.
 The rich, famous and celebrity crowds have long been responsible for helping brands to achieve the status value that cements their place in the pecking order for the long-term.
 If they’ve got it, people will want it – and that’s unlikely to ever change.

 Quality and craftsmanship

 If there’s one thing that separates luxury goods from their middle-of-the-road alternatives, it’s quality, and any luxury start-up that fails to take this into account will ultimately fail overall.
 It is ensuring the utmost in quality and craftsmanship across all products that has earned esteemed brands the respect they have today, and their refusal to compromise on this is what has cemented them as long-term favourites.

 An affluent customer will know how to spot a well-made garment or handbag, for example, simply by looking at it – and underestimating this is perilous for those who are starting out.
 While a well-known brand name might be enough to entice a younger, millennial crowd – many of whom have become wealthy overnight themselves thanks to utilising social media to turn a profit and land paid brand deals – into purchasing, even they are becoming increasingly aware of how and where their clothing, accessories and the other goods they consume are made.
-Demand is therefore higher than ever for brands that incorporate ethical practices into the manufacturing process and that take their sustainability credentials very seriously.

 The demand for quality now extends far beyond materials alone, and brands must consider every phase of their manufacturing process to please an increasingly awakened customer base.